Financial-Times/engineering-progression/site/pages/faq.md

 A group of engineers from across Product &amp; Technology.
 See [The Engineering Progression Working Group docs](/docs/working-group/), or check the [GitHub team](https://github.com/orgs/Financial-Times/teams/engineering-progression-working-group/members) for individual members.

-## Guidelines for writing feedback or writing about competencies you have achieved
+## What are the guidelines for writing feedback, or writing about competencies you have achieved?

 There is a helpful guide written by HR that contains a framework that you can use when planning and delivering feedback on yourself or a colleague.
 See [How do I give great feedback?](https://financialtimes.looop.co/#/topic/22629) for details about the AID model.